MikeHathaway/Resolution/README.md

 Once Ethereum reaches the specified block height, you will then be able to send a message in a withdrawal transaction to the Resolution Smart Contract.
 Optionally, you can also specify a validating address, with the added requirement that the validating address signs off on successful completion of the Resolution in order for withdrawal from the ResolutionDAO to occur.

 In the event that you fail to complete the Resolution you can either send a transaction causing the staked funds to be transferred to your chosen charity, or wait until the post expiration buffer period expires.
-On expiration of the buffer period, Resolution's integration with [Aion](https://github.com/ETH-Pantheon/Aion) kicks in and uses a portion of the staked funds to trigger the transfer to charity.
+On expiration of the buffer period, either someone calls the burnValue method, or Resolution's integration with [Aion](https://github.com/ETH-Pantheon/Aion) kicks in and uses a portion of the staked funds to trigger the transfer to charity.

 By default, Resolution relies on the honor system.
 The [Oracle Problem](https://hackernoon.com/a-discussion-of-the-oracle-problem-6cbec7872c10) restricts our ability to access real world data, and trustlessly verify your actions.
 Not to mention it might get creepy having a smart contract watch you in the shower.
 A brief pledge and recognition that the funds were supposed to have gone to charity should help provide some incentives to not cheat yourself, or others.